Prehnite Stone: Calcium Aluminium Silicate & the Collector's Green

 How BE. grades it

-BE. grades prehnite on the Crystal 4T framework — Transparency (the all-important glow), Tone (the green), Texture (epidote distribution and freedom from chalkiness) and Terminal finish — and every strand ships with a Stone Origin Card recording the material and source.
+BE. grades prehnite on the Crystal 4T framework — Transparency (the all-important glow), Tone (the green), Texture (epidote distribution and freedom from chalkiness) and Treasure (sourcing confidence and material scarcity) — and every strand ships with a Stone Origin Card recording the material and source.
 For the meaning-and-culture side of the stone, see our prehnite stone reading; for how it sits among the other greens, see our guide to green crystals.

 Frequently asked questions